SarodYatawatta/smart-calibration/README.md

 <img src="figures/influence_maps.png" alt="Influence maps" width="700"/>

+We use influence maps as part of the state representation.

 Run ``` main_ddpg.py ``` or ``` main_td3.py ``` to use DDPG or TD3.
 You can copy some example data from
 [here](https://github.com/nlesc-dirac/sagecal/tree/master/test/Calibration).